7 Best Small and Safe Towns to Live in Oregon

 Despite anti-outsider sentiments, Oregon’s population has climbed consistently since the governor’s comments, welcoming a broad array of people looking to make their home in the west.
 It’s not hard to see why, considering the Beaver State’s laid-back pace, lack of sales tax, and excess access to diverse natural beauty.
 The Beaver State holds everything from beaches to mountains, deserts, deciduous and evergreen forests, and oak savannah.
 Oregon also boasts a violent crime rate well below the national average, with many small towns in the state taking on an outsized share in keeping rates low.

-Whether you’re a remote worker looking to experience a remote landscape, a new parent hoping to raise their kids in a quiet environment, a retiree seeking to enjoy some peace of mind, or anyone in-between, here are six of the best small towns in Oregon, each known for their safety.
+Whether you’re a remote worker looking to experience a remote landscape, a new parent hoping to raise their kids in a quiet environment, a retiree seeking to enjoy some peace of mind, or anyone in-between, here are seven of the best small and safe towns to live in Oregon.

 1. Baker City